nZEDb/nZEDb/Ubuntu 13.10 INSTALL GUIDE.md

        # Change Europe/London to your local timezone, see here for a list: http://php.net/manual/en/timezones.php

        # remove the ; if there is one preceding date.timezone

+                date.timezone = Europe/London

+       # Press control+x when you are done to save and exit.

+       # Configure the PHP apache2 ini file (use the above settings):

+                sudo nano /etc/php5/apache2/php.ini